yjkimnada/celer/README.rst

 Install the development version
 ===============================

-From a console or terminal clone the repository and install CELER:
+From a console or terminal clone the repository and install Celer:

 ::